 MAY 26, 2015

 I was leading an innovation training session, talking about the reasons for conducting trend spotting and scenario planning prior to idea generation.
-There are many reasons why I like trend spotting and scenario planning, but it's the sense of understanding what might happen in the future that really resonates with me. described why we advocate trend spotting and scenario planning as a component of innovation, especially as the expectations of an innovation activity are more disruptive.
-If you are confused by the opening paragraph and its juxtaposition with the title of the blog post, don't be.
+There are many reasons why I like trend spotting and scenario planning, but it's the sense of understanding what might happen in the future that really resonates with me.
+I described why we advocate trend spotting and scenario planning as a component of innovation, especially as the expectations of an innovation activity are more disruptive.

 Marketers Need To Rethink The Customer Decision Journey